Contact us Start a Trial

 • Where ${path} can be <project> (literally, with brackets!) to set the severity of the entire project, /path/to/folder to set the severity of an entire folder, or /path/to/file.vhd to set the severity of a specific file.

-The valid values for the parameters are documented on the individual linting rule pages.
+The names of parameters, as well as their valid values, are documented on the individual linting rule pages.
 They are described using the following notation:

 NotationConstraint